Driven by 5G RAN, 1Q20 Wireless Infrastructure Market Was Up 2% YOY, Down 8% Sequentially

-LightCounting releases its 1Q20 Wireless Infrastructure Market Size, Share, and Forecast.
+LightCounting Releases its 1Q20 Wireless Infrastructure Market Size, Share, and Forecast.

 Although Huawei keeps its #1 market share spot, Ericsson continued to gain a few share points and narrowed the gap with Huawei for 5G NR sales.
 Nokia stayed #3 globally but was passed by Samsung in 5G NR sales shares.

-Shown in Figure E-1, LightCounting’s Wireless Infrastructure market forecast for sales of wireless network nodes is flattish.
-Our service-provider 20-year wireless infrastructure footprint pattern analysis points to a 2019-2025 CAGR of -1% characterized by slight oscillations around its typical level of $35B attained during the 2010-2015 LTE era, which reflects the differences in regional and country agendas, including COVID-19 impacts.
-And it does not come as a surprise that 5G will be the name of the game until the next generation “6G” emerges in 2030.
+Shown in Figure E-1, LightCounting’s Wireless Infrastructure market forecast for sales of wireless network nodes is somewhat flat.
+Our service-provider 20-year wireless infrastructure footprint pattern analysis points to a 2019-2025 CAGR of -1% characterized by slight oscillations around its standard level of $35B attained during the 2010-2015 LTE era, which reflects the differences in regional and country agendas, including COVID-19 impacts.
+It does not come as a surprise that 5G will be the name of the game until the next-generation “6G” emerges in 2030.
 Figure E-1: Global sales of wireless infrastructure network nodes 2016-2025 by generation

-Each quarter, this report analyzes the wireless infrastructure market worldwide and covers 2G, 3G, 4G and 5G radio access network (RAN) and core network nodes.
-It presents historical data from 2016 to 2019, quarterly market size and vendor market shares, and a detailed market forecast through 2025 for 2G/3G/4G/5G RAN, including vRAN, and core networks (e.g., EPC, vEPC and 5GNC), in over 10 product categories for each region (e.g., North America, Europe, Middle East Africa, Asia Pacific, Caribbean Latin America).
+Each quarter, this report analyzes the wireless infrastructure market worldwide and covers 2G, 3G, 4G, and 5G radio access networks (RAN) and core network nodes.
+It presents historical data from 2016 to 2019, quarterly market size and vendor market shares, and a detailed market forecast through 2025 for 2G/3G/4G/5G RAN, including vRAN, and core networks (e.g., EPC, vEPC, and 5GNC), in over 10 product categories for each region (e.g., North America, Europe).
 The historical data accounts for sales of more than 30 wireless infrastructure vendors, including a few vendors that shared confidential sales data with LightCounting.
-The market forecast is based on a model correlating wireless infrastructure vendor sales with 20 years of service provider network rollout patterns analysis, and upgrades and expansion plans.
+The market forecast is based on a model correlating wireless infrastructure vendor sales with 20 years of service provider network rollout pattern analysis, and upgrades and expansion plans.